 - The virtual card is a single, secure tokenized number, meaning it’s for use one time and emailed through secure channels that can only be used for that specific purchase, eliminating fraud risks.

 “The benefits are that it’s free, with no fees,” Mamane said.
 “It’s also one of the very few payment methods that can be an income generator because clients can get rebates.”

-While most organizations have moved away from traditional paper cheques, Jude Leclerc, Country Head of Product, Global Liquidity and Cash Management, HSBC Canada, says there are still some outliers who prefer the old-fashioned way and are turning to HSBC’s Cheque Outsourcing Service.
+While most organizations have moved away from traditional paper cheques, Jude Leclerc, Country Head of Product, Global Payment Solutions, HSBC Canada, says there are still some outliers who prefer the old-fashioned way and are turning to HSBC’s Cheque Outsourcing Service.

 “It’s a mature HSBC product that helps them make the digital transition in smaller steps,” says Leclerc.
 “Essentially, the bank takes care of everything for you, including mailing out the cheques, and reports back to your company.
 You just deal with an electronic file upload, saving time and money by not stuffing envelopes.”

 Cheque Outsourcing means that the company also gains control over payments without maintaining cheque stock and accessories.
 This approach also brings with it a reduction in potential internal fraud.

 Another innovative product that is streamlining the payment process is HSBC’s Beneficiary Self-Management.